 The HonorHealth Virginia G. Piper Cancer Care Network offers a spectrum of support for cancer patients like you.
 Cancer support services will allow you to navigate the often confusing world of being a cancer patient.
 When you get a diagnosis, it's common to be inundated with advice and stories from well-meaning friends and family.
 But sometimes, you need an expert who's on your side.

 That's where the support services of the HonorHealth Virginia G. Piper Cancer Care Network come in.
-A team of navigators, social workers, exercise physiologists, nutritionists and librarians, as well as support groups and classes for patients and caregivers, can help you.
+A team of navigators, financial counselors, social workers, nutritionists, and genetic counselors, for patients and caregivers, can help you.

 Support after a cancer diagnosis